sizovs/unsuck-java/README.md

 interacts with an external system should use a test double (e.g., WireMock).
 A domain object, if well-designed, can usually be tested in full isolation without running Spring.

-Write **valuable tests**.
-Valuable tests are worth optimizing.
-Optimize them by buying better hardware, parallelization, ditching low-value tests.
-It’s better to have fewer valuable tests than many useless tests.
+**Write valuable tests**.
+Valuable tests are worth optimizing and fighting for.
+Design tests so they run in parallel; it doesn't happens automagically, and requires some careful craftsmanship.
+Buy modern hardware.
+The latest  Macbooks can do incredible things; running hundreds of good tests can now take just a few seconds.
+Ditch low-value tests.
+It’s better to have fewer valuable tests than many useless ones.

 P.S.
 Whether you test first or test last doesn't matter.
 What matters is good design paired with good tests.
 How you get there is up to you.